bunto/bunto/site/_docs/templates.md

 ### Code snippet highlighting

-Jekyll has built in support for syntax highlighting of over 60 languages thanks to [Rouge](http://rouge.jneen.net).
-Rouge is the default highlighter in Jekyll 3 and above.
-To use it in Jekyll 2, set `highlighter` to `rouge` and ensure the `rouge` gem is installed properly.
+Bunto has built in support for syntax highlighting of over 60 languages thanks to [Rouge](http://rouge.jneen.net).
+Rouge is the default highlighter in Bunto 3 and above.
+To use it in Bunto 2, set `highlighter` to `rouge` and ensure the `rouge` gem is installed properly.

 Alternatively, you can use [Pygments](http://pygments.org) to highlight